Models and Collection

 GreenPan – Click here to get more information on the GreenPan Paris

-Apart from the Pro IQ that comes with stainless-steel lids, all other Scanpan models are equipped with glass lids.
-This makes it possible for users to easily observe what they’re cooking.
+Apart from the Pro IQ that comes with stainless-steel lids, all other Scanpan models come with glass lids.
+This makes it possible for users to see what they’re cooking.

 The GreenPan Lima, Paris, Padova models have riveted stainless-steel handles.
-The Rotterdam model also features a stainless-steel handle, but it also comes with a removable rubber grip to help users easily carry their pans and pans even when they’re hot.
+But the Rotterdam model has a stainless-steel handle, and comes with a removable rubber grip.
+This helps users carry their pans even when they’re hot.
 The Rio comes with a handle completely made from rubber.

-The GreenPan Paris pots and pans have lids of stainless steel, while Lima, Rio, and Padova are designed with glass lids.
+The GreenPan Paris pots and pans have lids of stainless steel, while Lima, Rio, and Padova have glass lids.

 Dishwasher and Oven Use

 Both Scanpan and GreenPan have some non-stick models rated dishwasher safe.
-However, to increase the lifespan of the non-stick coating, it is advisable to never put your pans and pots in the dishwasher.
+However, to increase the lifespan of the non-stick coating, don’t put them in the dishwasher.
 We recommend simple handwashing for all non-stick pieces.
 Check out this article on cooks illustrated for more info about caring for your nonstick pans.

-The Scanpan Classic is oven-safe up to a maximum temperature of 500oF.
-The GreenPan Lima is oven-safe up to 420°F, while the Paris cookware has a higher maximum temperature of 850°F. The GreenPan Rio exhibits a very low level of heat tolerance when compared to other GreenPan models and cannot be used in the oven for temperatures exceeding 350°F.
+The Scanpan Classic is oven-safe up to a max temperature of 500 Fahrenheit.
+The GreenPan Lima is oven-safe to 420 degrees Fahrenheit.
+While the Paris cookware has a higher max temperature of 850° Fahrenheit.

 This is simply the ability of non-stick frying pans to produce evenly browned food items.
 With a perfectly flat and thick base, great heat distribution and retention, the Scanpan pans provide fast and even heating.